Battle of Kunersdorf: Aftermath

 Frederick also decided to turn over command of the army to Finck.
-He told this unlucky general he was sick.
+He told this general he was sick.
 He named his brother as generalissimo and insisted his generals swear allegiance to his nephew, the 14-year-old Frederick William.

 Casualties

 Before the battle, both armies had been reinforced by smaller units; by the time of the battle, the Allied forces had about 60,000 men, with another 5,000 holding Frankfurt, and the Prussians had almost 50,000.
 The Russians and Austrians lost 16,332 men (3,486 killed), some 27 percent.
 Russian losses were 14,031 and Austrian losses 2,301.
 Sources differ on Prussian losses.
 Duffy maintains 6,000 killed and 13,000 wounded, a casualty rate of more than 37 percent.
 Another source gives 18,609.
 Gaston Bodart represents losses at 43 percent, and that 6,100 of the 20,700 casualties were deaths.
 Frank Szabo places Prussian losses at 21,000.

 Following the battle, the victorious Cossack troops plundered corpses and slit the throats of the wounded; this no doubt contributed to the death rate.

 The Prussians lost their entire horse artillery, an amalgam of cavalry and artillery in which the crews rode horses into battle, dragging their cannons behind them, one of Frederick's notable inventions.
 The Prussians also lost 60 percent of their cavalry, killed or wounded, animals and men.
 The Prussians lost 172 of their own cannons plus the 105 they had captured from the Russians in the late morning on the Mühlberge.
 They also lost 27 flags and two standards.

 Staff losses were significant.
 Frederick lost eight regimental colonels.
 Of his senior command, Seydlitz was wounded and had to relinquish command to Platen, nowhere near his equal in energy and nerve; Wedel was wounded so badly he never fought again; Georg Ludwig von Puttkamer, commander of the Puttkamer Hussars, lay among the dead.
 Friedrich Wilhelm von Steuben, later the inspector general and major general of the Continental Army during the American Revolutionary War, was wounded at the battle.
 Ewald Christian von Kleist, the famous poet of the Prussian army, was badly injured in the latter moments of the assault on the Walkeberge.
 By the time he was injured, Major Kleist was the highest-ranking officer in his regiment.
 Generalleutnant August Friedrich von Itzenplitz died of his wounds on 5 September, Prince Charles Anton August von Holstein-Beck on 12 September, and Finck's brigade commander, Generalmajor George Ernst von Klitzing, on 28 October in Stettin.
 Prussia was at its last gasp and Frederick despaired of preserving much of his remaining kingdom for his heir.